-Other than the disclosures made in this report including those contained in the Notes to the Consolidated Financial Statements and its Subsidiary which includes some material events after balance sheet date, the Company has nothing to report on the following:
+Other than the disclosures made in this report including those contained in the Notes to the Consolidated Financial Statements and its Subsidiary which includes some material events after balance sheet date, the Group has nothing to report on the following:

-- (i) Any known trends, demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in the Group's liquidity increasing or decreasing in any material way, except for the impact of Covid-19 which is discussed in page 25. - (ii) Events that will trigger direct or contingent financial obligation that is material to the Group, including any default or acceleration of obligation.
+- (i) Any known trends, demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in the Group's liquidity increasing or decreasing in any material way. - (ii) Events that will trigger direct or contingent financial obligation that is material to the Group, including any default or acceleration of obligation.
 The Group is not in default or in breach of any note, loan, lease or other indebtedness or financing arrangements requiring it to make payments.
 Except for the advances made by a major stockholders the Group has no trade payables and there is no significant amount in its other payables that has not been paid within the stated terms.
-There is no identifiable material deficiency since the major stockholders are committed to fund the Group's operations. - (iii) Material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships of the Group with unconsolidated entities or other persons created during the reporting period. - (iv) Any other material commitments for capital expenditures. - (v) Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues, income from continuing operations, except for the effect of Covid-19 pandemic which is discussed on page 25. - (vi) Any significant elements of income or loss that did not arise from the issuer's continuing operations. - (vii) Any seasonal aspects that had a material effect on the financial condition or results of operations.
+There is no identifiable material deficiency since the major stockholders are committed to fund the Group's operations. - (iii) Material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships of the Group with unconsolidated entities or other persons created during the reporting period. - (iv) Any other material commitments for capital expenditures. - (v) Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues, income from continuing operations. - (vi) Any significant elements of income or loss that did not arise from the issuer's continuing operations. - (vii) Any seasonal aspects that had a material effect on the financial condition or results of operations.